 Biography

 Angie Quick (b.
 1989) is an artist based in London, Ontario.
-Her practice encompasses painting as well as performance.
-Quick’s work explores tenderness and intimacy both historically and contemporaneously.
+Known for her evocative, emotionally charged paintings that explore intimacy and human connection, Quick’s painting explores tenderness and intimacy both historically and contemporaneously.

 In February 2023 Musuem London featured Quick’s work in a solo exhibition “make me less evil”.
 Recent solo exhibitions include “The Moonlight Made Me Do It” at the McIntosh Gallery in 2021 and “when i die i will have loved everything”, curated by Matthew Ryan Smith, Glenhyrst Gallery, Brantford, ON in 2019.
-She is the recipient of multiple grants and was short-listed for Tracey Emin Artist Residency in 2022.
+She is the recipient of multiple grants and was named the 2025 Artist in Residence at York University.
 Her work is in the collections of Museum London and the McIntosh Gallery at Western University.

 Selected Works